mshabana70/gradient-evasion-attacks/notes/mshabana_notes.md

 The experiment assumes the *perfect knowledge*(PK) attack scenario we detailed earlier.
 The adversary have full access and knowledge about the target classifier's details.

 The constraints are defined as the $l1$-norm (mahattan distance) to confine the attack sample to a limited range from the original data samples.
 Essentially the gray-scale images can't look TOO different from the original data samples, which is achieved by limiting the deviation (or bounding) the total distance between the gray-level values of the original image $\textbf{x}^{0}$ from the attack image $\textbf{x}$.
+So this distance measure is set for the kernel density estimator (KDE), as well as the constraint we talked about earlier: $d(\textbf{x}, \textbf{x}^{0}) \leq d_{max}$.
+This $d_{max}$ is what's limiting the total change in gray-scale values between $\textbf{x}^{0}$ and $\textbf{x}$.
+The gradient step size is also defined as a proportion of this limit.

+Target classifier in this case is an SVM with a linear kernel and the hyperparameter $C = 1$.
+The effects of $C$ is something that can be discussed in more detail separately but it helps control the trade-off between maximizing margins and minimizing misclassification in SVM classifiers.

+The authors chose 100 training samples and applied the attack to correctly classified positive samples.

+The authors detail the visual and time difference between attacks with $\lambda = 0$ and $\lambda = 10$.
+Recalling our breakdown of what $\lambda$ does, it is the weight of the mimicry component, meaning it controls how much influence the mimicry component (guiding optimization towards dense legitimate regions in the feature space)